 In May 2019, GASB issued Statement No. 91 Conduit Debt Obligations.
 The primary objectives of this Statement are to provide a single method of reporting conduit debt obligations by issuers and eliminate diversity in practice associated with (1) commitments extended by issuers, (2) arrangements associated with conduit debt obligations, and (3) related note disclosures.
-This Statement achieves those objectives by clarifying the existing definition of a conduit debt obligation; establishing that a conduit debt obligation is not a liability of the issuer; establishing standards for accounting and financial reporting of additional commitments and voluntary commitments extended by issuers and arrangements associated with conduit debt obligations; and improving required note disclosure.
-GASB Statement No. 91 will be effective for the fiscal year ending December 15, 2020.
+This Statement achieves those objectives by clarifying the existing definition of a conduit debt obligation; establishing that a conduit debt obligation is not a liability of the issuer; establishing standards for accounting and financial reporting of additional commitments and voluntary commitments extended by issuers and arrangements associated with conduit debt obligations; and improving required note disclosures.
+Pursuant to GASB Statement No. 95, GASB Statement No. 91 will be effective for the year ended December 31, 2023.
+Management does not believe that the implementation of this Statement will have a material effect on the PNCC's financial statements.